Ephrem the Syrian: Writings and authorship

-Several translations of his writings exist in Classical Armenian, Coptic, Old Georgian, Koine Greek and other languages.
+Several translations of his writings exist in Classical Armenian, Coptic, Old Georgian, Koine Greek, and other languages.
 Some of his works are extant only in translation (particularly in Armenian).

-Writings
+Manuscripts

+According to the Catalogues of Syriac Manuscripts in the British Library published by Forshall & Rosen (1839) and Wright (1870–72), there are "ninety or so manuscripts which contain works by or attributed to Ephraem."

+Hymns

-Over four hundred hymns composed by Ephrem still exist.
+Over four hundred hymns attributed to Ephrem still exist.
 Granted that some have been lost, Ephrem's productivity is not in doubt.
-The church historian Sozomen credits Ephrem with having written over three million lines.
+The church historian Sozomen credits Ephrem with having written three million verses.
 Ephrem combines in his writing a threefold heritage: he draws on the models and methods of early Rabbinic Judaism, he engages skillfully with Greek science and philosophy, and he delights in the Mesopotamian/Persian tradition of mystery symbolism.